Geoff Horsfield: Wigan Athletic

 Horsfield played in three Premier League matches for Birmingham City at the start of the 2003–04 season.
-When Bruce was unable to guarantee him a regular place in the team, Horsfield moved on to Wigan Athletic, signing a three-year contract in September 2003.
+When Bruce could not guarantee him a regular place in the team, Horsfield moved on to Wigan Athletic, signing a three-year contract in September 2003.
 A transfer fee of £500,000 was agreed, though this could have risen to £1 million if the player had gone on to make enough appearances for Wigan.
 Horsfield said of the move, "I could easily have sat out the last two years of my contract at Birmingham, but that's not my style – I just want to play football."
 He scored on his debut for Wigan, in a 4–2 win against Wimbledon on 13 September 2003.
 He continued to live in the West Midlands even after his transfer from Birmingham City, and after just three months at Wigan moved to West Bromwich Albion for £1 million.

 West Bromwich Albion

 Horsfield made his Albion debut in a 1–0 defeat away to Coventry City on 20 December 2003.
-The following month he scored his first goal for the club, in a 2–0 win against Albion's local rivals Walsall.
+The following month, he scored his first goal for the club in a 2–0 win against Albion's local rivals Walsall.
 It was the first of three goals he scored during January 2004, earning him the PFA First Division Player-of-the-Month award.
-In all he scored seven goals for Albion during 2003–04, helping the club to achieve promotion to the Premier League.
+In all he scored seven goals for Albion during 2003–04, including a vital winner in a 3-2 win against fellow promotion chasers Ipswich in April, helping the club to achieve promotion to the Premier League.

 The team struggled in their first season back in the top division, while Horsfield scored just three goals in 29 league appearances.
 His contribution on the final day of the season against Portsmouth however, proved vital to the club's survival.
 Coming on as a second-half substitute, he scored with his first touch, before setting up a goal for teammate Kieran Richardson.
 Combined with results from other matches, the 2–0 win ensured Albion's escape from relegation as the first club to survive in the Premier League after being bottom at Christmas.
 Horsfield said of the achievement, "Even though I have been promoted with every club I have been at this is the best moment of my career."

 Horsfield enjoyed a good start to 2005–06, signing a new two-year contract and scoring twice in each of Albion's first two home games, but these proved to be the last goals he would score for the club.
 He made a total of 20 appearances in league and cup during his final season at West Bromwich Albion.